kedarv/OSX-Tasker-ipack/README.md

 allsamesize="true" <- Leave this
 backcolour="00FFFFFF" <- Leave this
 attribution="Apple" <- Leave this
-icondir=$8 <- Change this to the directory path of the 'images' folder we created above keystore="" <- LEAVE THIS FOR NOW keyname="myApp" <- Leave this
+icondir="/Users/user/images" <- Change this to the directory path of the 'images' folder we created above
 ```

 Next, open up ```local.properties```.
 In another Terminal window, navigate to your SDK folder.
 Then, enter the command `cd tools` to enter the tools directory.
 Run the command `./android list targets`.
 If you do not have any targets installed, you will need to launch the Android SDK Manager and install any build tools (eg 21.0.1).